Configuring Amazon Web Services Cloud

 -

-In the bucket policy editor, copy and paste the following JSON text and append it to the existing policy:
+In the policy editor, append the following JSON text to the policy:

 - Replace